Flash, Micro Story

 THE JOURNEY

-There was a nip in the air when I arrived home on the morning of Christmas Eve.
+There was a nip in the air when I arrived home on the morning of New Year’s Eve.
 It felt like snow could be coming.
 The Christmas tree was up in the town square, the same weathered ornaments I remembered from my teenage years.
 I got out of my pickup and looked around a bit; not much had changed.
 A brisk wind blew in from nowhere; I rubbed my hands together and stuffed them in my pockets to stay warm.
-A white Christmas hereabouts was almost unheard of.
+Snow hereabouts was almost unheard of.

 I tapped the brim of my cap and smiled, saying “See ya” to the girl wearing my pa’s dog tags around her neck.
 “Now don’t forget about giving my note to your mama”.